A stressful event may trigger suicide in children who have a mental health disorder such as depression.

 What the child's mental state was when suicide was attempted

 It is critical to distinguish serious intent from actual consequences.
 For example, adolescents who ingest harmless pills that they believe to be lethal should be considered at extreme risk.

-If hospitalization is not needed, families of children going home must ensure that firearms are removed from the home altogether and that drugs (including over-the-counter drugs) and sharp objects are removed or securely locked away.
+If hospitalization is not needed, families of children going home must ensure that firearms are removed from the home altogether and that medications (including over-the-counter medications) and sharp objects are removed or securely locked away.
 Even with these precautions, preventing suicide can be very difficult, and there are no proven measures for successfully preventing it.

 Doctors usually refer children to a psychiatrist, who can provide appropriate drug treatment, and to a therapist, who can provide psychotherapy, Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more such as cognitive-behavioral therapy.
 Treatment is most successful if the primary care doctor continues to be involved.

 Family members of children and adolescents who committed suicide have complicated reactions to the suicide, including grief, guilt, and depression.
 They may feel purposeless, detached from everyday activities, and bitter.
 They may have difficulty continuing with their life.
 Counseling can help them understand the psychiatric context of the suicide and reflect on and acknowledge the child’s difficulties before the suicide.
 They may then be able to understand that the suicide was not their fault.